raindrum/citeurl/docs_source/index.md

 <p align="center"><a href="https://www.citation.link"><img src="https://raw.githubusercontent.com/raindrum/citeurl/main/citeurl/web/logo.svg" alt="CiteURL Logo" width=200px></a></p>
 <p align="center"><a href="https://github.com/raindrum/citeurl/actions/workflows/pytest.yml"><img src="https://github.com/raindrum/citeurl/actions/workflows/pytest.yml/badge.svg" alt="pytest" /></a> <a href="https://github.com/raindrum/citeurl/issues"><img src="https://img.shields.io/github/issues/raindrum/citeurl" alt="GitHub issues" /></a> <a href="https://github.com/raindrum/citeurl/blob/main/LICENSE.md"><img src="https://img.shields.io/github/license/raindrum/citeurl" alt="GitHub license" /></a> <a href="https://pypi.org/project/citeurl/"><img src="https://img.shields.io/pypi/v/citeurl" alt="PyPI" /></a></p>

-CiteURL is an extensible tool that parses legal citations and makes links to websites where you can read the cited language for free.
-It can be used to quickly look up a reference, or to insert a hyperlink for every long- or short-form citation in a longer text.
+CiteURL is an extensible tool that parses legal citations and makes links to websites where you can read the relevant law for free.
+It can be used to quickly look up a reference, or to insert a hyperlink for every long- or short-form citation found in a longer text.

 If you want to quickly try it out, it's available as a web app at [citation.link](https://www.citation.link).